piter906432/piter906432/README.md

 ## Hi there 👋

+Aspiring Data Engineer

+Currently learning Python

+Feel free to share with me any Data & BI resources you find interesting!

 <!--
 **piter906432/piter906432** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.